 His Hair Transplant Practice Journey

-The problem was the exit angle from the skin.
-Natural hair almost always exits the skin at an angle and transplanted hair exit perpendicular to the skin.
-To adhere to the surgical principal of trying to minimize scar formation everyone was cutting along Langer’s line hence making sagittal slits to place the grafts.
-But sagittal slits provides little or no angle control.
-I reasoned that if the cuts were made lateral (perpendicular) to the hair direction and at the same time the blade handle was angled forward the slit would then sandwich the grafts holding the transplanted hair shaft at whatever angle the operator chose.
+The problem centred on the exit angle from the skin.
+Natural hair almost always exits the skin at an angle, while the transplanted hair sat perpendicular to the skin.
+In order to minimize scar formation, it was standard practice at the time to cut along Langer’s line – hence making sagittal slits in which to place the grafts.
+However, sagittal slits provided surgeons with little to no angle control.
+Dr. Wong reasoned that if the cuts were made perpendicular to the direction of the hair – while the blade handle was simultaneously angled forward – the slit would then sandwich the grafts and hold the transplanted hair shaft at whatever angle the operator chose.

 Contributions To The Hair Transplant Industry

-Over the years Dr. Wong has attended nearly all of the ISHRS meeting and has lectured at many of them sharing the technology that was developed at H&W. It was extremely gratifying to see the overall improvement in everyone’s results and knowing that we at H&W played such a major role in improving the quality of results across the entire industry.
-Dr. Wong was a diplomat for the American board of hair restoration surgery.
+Over the years, Dr. Wong has attended nearly all of the ISHRS meeting and has lectured at many of them – sharing the technology that was developed at the clinic.
+It was extremely gratifying to see the overall improvement in patients’ results, knowing that we at Hasson and Wong played such a major role in improving the quality of these results across the entire industry.
+Dr. Wong served as a diplomat for the American board of hair restoration surgery.

 He is also a founding member of the (AAHRS) Asian Association of hair Restoration Surgery.
-He was President of the AAHRS in 1994, and is still active on the board of directors.
-Thru the AAHRS Dr. Wong was grateful to have met and developed so many good friends from Asia.
-In 2011 Dr. Wong was awarded the golden follicle from ISHRS for clinical contributions to the field of hair restoration surgery.
+He was President of the AAHRS in 1994 and is still active on the board of directors.
+In 2011, Dr. Wong received the Golden Follicle Award from ISHRS for his clinical contributions to the field of hair restoration surgery.